armbian/documentation/docs/contribute/datacenter.md

 - **Remote flashing.** Partially automated today.
-Boards whose SoC can be put into its vendor USB recovery mode — Rockchip, MediaTek and Qualcomm — can be re-imaged over the network with nobody touching the rack; the rest still need hands on the hardware.
-See the note at the end of this page.
+Boards whose SoC can be put into its vendor USB recovery mode — Rockchip, MediaTek and Qualcomm — can be re-imaged over the network with nobody touching the rack, and a few benches do the same with an SD-card switcher, of which we have only a handful.
+Both paths are experimental and cover a minority of the fleet; see the note at the end of this page.
 Most runs therefore test the upgrade path on whatever the board already has installed.
 - **NFS boot.** A board can be switched to mount its root filesystem over NFS from the lab's server, running a centrally prepared filesystem instead of the contents of its own SD card.
 Its kernel and initrd still come from the local